 Here you can find some of the most incredible scenery, diverse wildlife such and hiking trails.
 However, there are a few things you should know about hikes in Red Rock Canyon, especially if you have never hiked in the desert.

-Cell phone coverage is spotty in some parts of Red Rock Canyon.
+- Don’t rely on your cell phone – Cell phone coverage is spotty in many parts of Red Rock.
 If you are going on a hike that requires navigation skills, don’t rely on your phone for directions.
 Use a paper map or download an offline map ahead of your trip.

-Red Rock Canyon can get crowded, especially on weekends and major holidays.
-To beat the crowds, start your trip early, around 8-9 a.m.
+- Start early – Red Rock Canyon can get crowded, especially on weekends and major holidays.
+To beat the crowds, start around 8-9 a.m.

-Despite its hot climate and rugged terrain, Red Rock Canyon National Conservation area is home to a lot of wildlife.
+- Don’t feed wildlife – Despite its hot climate and rugged terrain, Red Rock Canyon is home to a lot of wildlife.
 Here, you can find the endangered desert tortoise, rabbits, wild horses and burros, that look similar to donkeys.
 It’s illegal to feed wildlife inside Red Rock Canyon, so keep your snacks to yourself.

 However, if you travel on a budget, there are also other hotels in the area.